actionless/sleepcount/README.md

 # sleepcount

-just as a simple 'sleep' CLI util but with countdown option and HH:MM:SS target time
+just as a simple `sleep` CLI util but with options for countdown and HH:MM:SS target time